CEO, Bronwen Edwards founded Roses in the Ocean in 2011 following the suicide of her brother Mark a few years earlier.

-A commitment to positive change has brought Andrea Reed to Roses in the Ocean as Program Administrator.
+A commitment to positive change has brought Andrea Reed to Roses in the Ocean as Service Delivery & Quality Coordinator.

 Andrea’s 14 years in the medical, health and human services industries has provided a wealth of knowledge, compassion and understanding and helped to support a very healthy stationery obsession.